-- Roles assigned by society to men and women - Lack of flexible work solutions - Masculine corporate culture - Women have more family responsibilities than men - Inherent gender bias in recruitment and promotion - Lack of company equality policy and programmes - Women with insufficient general or line management experience - Stereotypes against women - Men not encouraged to take leave for family responsibilities - 10.
-Few role models for women - 11.
-Lack of leadership training for women - 12.
-Gender equality policies in place but not implemented - 13.
-Management generally viewed as a man's job 14.
-No strategy for retention of skilled women - 15.
-Inadequate labour and non-discrimination laws between men and women with regard to who has higher paying jobs, and more decision-making power in businesses.
+- 1. Roles assigned by society to men and women - Lack of flexible work solutions 2.
+3. - Masculine corporate culture 4. - Women have more family responsibilities than men 5. - Inherent gender bias in recruitment and promotion 6. - Lack of company equality policy and programmes - 7.
+Women with insufficient general or line management experience - 8.
+Stereotypes against women 9 - Men not encouraged to take leave for family responsibilities - 10.
+Few role models for women - Lack of leadership training for women 11. - Gender equality policies in place but not implemented 12 - 13 Management generally viewed as a man's job - No strategy for retention of skilled women 14. - Inadequate labour and non-discrimination laws 15.